Team Edition or Standard Edition Motors

 1. Stators are examined for the best average resistance for each coil.
 The overall average resistance as well as average inductance is also verified to be close to the legal minimum to assure ROAR compliance, if this will be used in a stock spec motor.
 In a modified motor, I find the lowest average resistance/inductance I have in stock for that wind.

-2. I have hundreds of new rotors in my collection which have been examined and tested for a high magnetic field.
+3. I have hundreds of new rotors in my collection which have been examined and tested for a high magnetic field.
 I rate and sort these rotors by their magnetic field and physical properties.
+An important consideration is the rotors' "Asymmetry", that is the relationship of each magnet half to the other.
+A perfect (difficult to find in the wild) rotor Asymmetry would be 0.0 (in other words, the rotor magnet halves are symmetric to each other).
+Standard asymmetry deviation is < 5.0, my motors are maintained less than 3.0.
+Team motors are less than 1.0.